 The internet is full of fabulous facts about everything from current events to the history basket weaving.
 As we research for our daily content on food trucks, food carts and street food, we stumble upon some items of knowledge that we just did not know.

 We have decided when these fun facts pop up, that we would share them with our readers in our section titled “Did You Know?”

-For today’s Did You Know fun food facts we will look at Mushrooms.
+For today’s Did You Know we will look at Mushroom fun facts.